View All

 T-Trigger Symbol

-Flip-flops are the simplest devices in digital automata, exhibiting two stable states.
+flip-flops are the simplest devices in digital automata, exhibiting two stable states.
 One state holds a value of “1” and the other a “0.”
 The state of the device and the binary information stored within it are determined by the output signals: direct and inverse.
 If a potential is set on the direct output corresponding to the logical output, the device is in a single-trigger state (the inverse output's potential corresponds to logical zero).
 If there is no potential on the direct output, the device is in the zero state.

 T-flip-flops primarily come in two varieties: